controlecidadao/samantha_ia/README.md

 To use DB Browser, [download](https://sqlitebrowser.org/dl/) the `.zip`(no installer) version and unpack it into Samantha's directory: `samantha-ia-main\DB Browser for SQLite`.

+After unpacking, all files, including `DB Browser for SQLite.exe.exe`, must be placed inside Samantha's directory, like this: `samantha_ia-main\DB Browser for SQLite\DB Browser for SQLite.exe`.

 ---

 <br><br>